 Allworx, a Windstream company and award-winning developer of Internet Protocol based (IP) phones systems for businesses making the switch to bandwidth-based voice infrastructure, today introduced PowerFlex(TM), its new family of Ethernet switches.
 PowerFlex is specifically designed to complement its current product line.
 The benefits are simplified installation and added reliability for Allworx customers.
 “PowerFlex allows … Continue reading Allworx Introduces PowerFlex →

-Prospective buyers are in control using our local Fiberoptics dealer search.
-Easy access to the best vendors and Fiberoptics telephone system vendors nearby your region, review their phone system proposals and chose the PBX dealer that has the best offer and track record.
-Complete the form underneath and reverse the table by having Fiberoptics distributors compete for your business!
+Prospective buyers are in control using our local Fiberoptics vendor search engine.
+Easy access to the best vendors and Fiberoptics telephone system companies around your region, do a comparison of their phone system pricing quote and find the PBX dealer who has the best offer and reputation.
+Submit the form underneath and reverse the table by having Fiberoptics vendors compete for your business!

-Hiring an operator or receptionist is often times unnecessary, or just unfeasible if you have too many incoming calls.
-The same tasks performed by receptionist on the phone can be overseen by many of the business phone systems these days, and usually can do it better than a human.
+Employee salaries are the price of doing business.
+However, paying someone just to answer phones, or taking time away from an otherwise skilled employee to perform this menial task is really a waste of funds.
+You'll be glad to know that most of the same features can be overseen by many of the current PBX systems.
 At the most basic level, these "Auto Attendant" features includes options such as allowing the caller to navigate a (potentially huge) menu system, reach specific extensions or access information recordings.
-Maybe someday we'll even have a phone system that will brew a pot of coffee...
+Maybe someday we'll even have a PBX that will brew a pot of coffee...

-More interesting are auto-dial capabilities, which can be used to provide a wide array of useful functions.
+Having your phone system perform automated tasks can save you time and money.
+Auto-dialing provides a means for the system to place calls (and more) all on it's own.
 At the most basic level, many of us associate PBX auto-dialing with robo-calls, or telemarketing.
-However, the systems can do much more than that, especially when blended with modern technology.
-For example, sending text messages to cell phones automated for informative personal, departmental, or company-wide alerts and notices.
-Recordings or messages can be delivered as well, and many packages even provide text to speech for reading messages to the recipient, such as crucial e-mails.
+However, the systems can do much more than that, with tasks like sending text messages to cell phones automated for instant and informative personal, departmental, or company-wide alerts and notices.
+Voicemail from important numbers can be forwarded instantly, and many packages even provide text to speech for reading messages to the recipient, such as crucial e-mails.

 To find a Fiberoptics phone system dealer or partner in the local area, scroll up and fill out the form above to have the top Fiberoptics deakers fight for your business.